cloudera/hue/docs/docs-site/content/developer/sdk/_index.md

 weight: 3
 ---

+# Autocompletes

+Close to 100% of [Hive and Impala grammar](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/jison) are supported which makes the autocomplete extremly powerful.
+Other languages defaults to a generic SQL grammar.

+See the [SQL parser](/developer/parsers/) for more details.
+Integrating [Apache Calcite](https://calcite.apache.org/docs/reference.html), [ZetaSql](https://github.com/google/zetasql)... would make SQL users even happier with a lot more Databases!

 # Connectors

-They provide SQL integration with any database.
+They provide integration with any SQL database or Job execution engine.
 Here is a list of the [existing connectors](https://github.com/cloudera/hue/tree/master/desktop/libs/notebook/src/notebook/connectors).

-Connectors are pluggable and can new engines can be supported.
-Feel free to contact the community.
+Connectors are pluggable and new engines can be added.
+Feel free to contact the [community](https://discourse.gethue.com/c/developer-sdk-api).

-## SQL Autocomplete
+## Editor

-Close to 100% of [Hive and Impala grammar](https://github.com/cloudera/hue/tree/master/desktop/core/src/desktop/js/parse/jison) is supported which makes the autocomplete extremly powerful.
-Other languages defaults to a generic SQL grammar.

-See [How to write your own SQL parser](/developer/parsers/).
-Integrating [Apache Calcite](https://calcite.apache.org/docs/reference.html), [ZetaSql](https://github.com/google/zetasql)... would make SQL users even happier with a lot more Databases!

-## SQL Connectors
+### SQL

+#### SqlAlchemy

 [SqlAlchemy](https://www.sqlalchemy.org) is the prefered way if the HiveServer2 API is not supported by the database.
 The implementation is in [`sql_alchemy.py`](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/sql_alchemy.py) and is depends on the repective SqlAlchemy dialects.

+#### Jdbc

 With the JDBC proxy, query editor with any JDBC compatible database.
 View the [JDBC connector](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/jdbc.py).

 **Note** In the long term, SqlAlchemy is prefered as more "Python native".

-### Solr SQL
+#### Solr SQL

 [Solr connector](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/solr.py).

+#### Custom

+If the built-in HiveServer2 (Hive, Impala, Spark SQL), RDBMS (MySQL, PostgreSQL, Oracle, SQLite), and JDBC interfaces don’t meet your needs, you can implement your own connector to the notebook app: [Notebook Connectors](https://github.com/cloudera/hue/tree/master/desktop/libs/notebook/src/notebook/connectors).
+Each connector API subclasses the [Base API](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/base.py) and must implement the methods defined within; refer to the [JdbcApi](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/jdbc.py) or [RdbmsApi](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/rdbms.py) for representative examples.

-### Oozie Jobs
+### Jobs

-MapReduce, Pig, Java, Shell, Sqoop, DistCp [Oozie connector](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/oozie_batch.py).

-### Spark / Livy
+#### Spark / Livy

 Based on the [Livy REST API](https://livy.incubator.apache.org/docs/latest/rest-api.html)